n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Background

-Equation \eqref{eq:phase0} is an elegant scalar transformation of the limit cycle $\Gamma$, where the order $\ve$ term quantifies how incoming perturbations alter the constant phase advance of the unperturbed oscillator.
+Equation \eqref{eq:phase0} is an elegant transformation of the limit cycle $\Gamma$ to a scalar variable $\theta$, where the order $\ve$ term quantifies how incoming perturbations alter the constant phase advance ($\omega$) of the unperturbed oscillator.
 Equation \eqref{eq:phase0} is the first of two components of the phase-isostable reduction to be used in this paper.